 Twelve state agencies dealing with natural resources and environmental quality were identified for the 15 parks.
-The initial consultation letter was sent to each of the 12 offices, but no responses were received.
-All state offices were asked to consult and review the draft IPMP/EA.
+The initial consultation letter for External Scoping was sent to each of the 12 offices, but no responses were received.
+The same state offices were asked to consult and review the draft IPMP/EA in a letter sent December 3, 2012.